ionic-team/ionic-docs/src/pages/native/community.md

 ---
-title: Ionic Native Community
+title: Cordova Community
 tableOfContents: false
 ---

-Ionic Native Community is a collection of TypeScript wrappers for open source Cordova and Capacitor plugins that make it easy to add native functionality to any Ionic app.
+Cordova Community is a directory of open source Cordova plugins that make it easy to add native functionality to any Ionic app.

 These Community Plugins are submitted and maintained by the Ionic community.
 While community members are generally quick to find and fix issues, certain plugins may not function properly.